gaber38/Crocosoft/README.md

   - DELETE /posts/{id}/delete: Delete a specific post.
   - GET /posts/{id}: Retrieve a specific post.

+  To use these endpoints, you have to do these following steps as they some of them required authorized user:
+    - register an account by running POST /register api
+    - login by running POST /login api to generate token
+    - pass this token to these apis in Authorization header with Bearer <token>
+    - now you can run API Endpoints

 Getting Started
  - Clone the repository
  - Set up the MySQL database